TBMoonwalker/3cqsbot/README.md

 This settings allows you to use the Crypto Fear and Greed index (FGI) to identify the sentiment of the corresponding market phase.
 The FGI is determined once a day on <https://alternative.me/crypto/fear-and-greed-index/>
 ![Screenshot](FGI%20borders%20screenshot.png)
-How to use: when FGI is signaling "greed/very greed" (FGI values usually between 60-100) you may use aggressive DCA settings [fgi_aggressive], e.g. Mars/Banshee/69er covering a price drop of 20-40%.
+How to use: when FGI is signaling "greed/very greed" (FGI values usually between 60-100) you may use aggressive DCA settings `[fgi_aggressive]`, e.g. Mars/Banshee/69er DCA settings covering a price drop of 20-40%.

-In phases of fear (FGI values 0-30) over a longer time that may correspond to a beginning or consolidating bear market, the bot can switch to very defensive/conservative DCA settings [fgi_defensive], eg. TA safer, ZachTech BitMan covering a price drop of up to 60%.
+In phases of fear (FGI values 0-30) over a longer time that may correspond to a beginning or consolidating bear market, the bot can switch to very defensive/conservative DCA settings `[fgi_defensive]`, eg. TA safer, ZachTech BitMan DCA settings covering a price drop of up to 60%.

 Get the excel lists from @Snurg at <https://discord.com/channels/720875074806349874/829512509798219788/965771867413696532> to get the optimal DCA settings in corresdonding market phases according to your trade funds.

-For sideways market (FGI values 31-60) you can define DCA settings under [fgi_moderate].
+For sideways market (FGI values 31-60) you can define DCA settings under `[fgi_moderate]`.

 In each fgi section define the variables ```fgi_min``` and ```fgi_max``` so that the correct DCA settings are applied.
 If ```fgi_min/fgi_max``` are not set, then values between ```fgi_min = 0``` and ```fgi_max = 30``` are assumed for defensive, FGI values between 31-60 are assumed for moderate and FGI values between 61-100 are assumed for aggressive settings.